 Overall New Zealand Scholarship results 2020

-2020 New Zealand Scholarship Monetary Awards
+2020 New Zealand Scholarship monetary awards

 Premier Awards

-NB: The number of recipients for this award is restricted and achieving the minimum requirement will not guarantee an award.
+Note: The number of recipients for this award is restricted and achieving the minimum requirement will not guarantee an award.

 12